1982 FIFA World Cup: Seeding

 The 24 qualifiers were divided into four groupings which formed the basis of the draw for the group stage.
 FIFA announced the six seeded teams on the day of the draw and allocated them in advance to the six groups; as had become standard, the host nation and the reigning champions were among the seeds.
 The seeded teams would play all their group matches at the same venue (with the exception of World Cup holders Argentina who would play in the opening game scheduled for the Camp Nou, the largest of the venues).
 The remaining 18 teams were split into three pots based on FIFA's assessment of the team's strength, but also taking in account geographic considerations.
 The seedings and group venues for those teams were tentatively agreed at an informal meeting in December 1981 but not officially confirmed until the day of the draw.
-FIFA executive Hermann Neuberger told the press that the seeding of England had been challenged by other nations but they were to be seeded as "the Spanish want England to play in Bilbao for security reasons"*.
-As well as security the footballing grounds that they were winners in 1966 and reached the quarter-final as holders in 1970, as the 1970 in Mexico and 1974 in West Germany tournaments were taken into consideration for seeding with West Germany seeded for their 1980 European Championship win (due to the Netherlands failing to qualify) having won in 1974.
-However, due to England's seeding for security reasons, if the Netherlands had qualified, West Germany would not have been seeded as West Germany were eliminated in the second group stage in 1978, while the Netherlands were runners up.
+FIFA executive Hermann Neuberger told the press that the seeding of England had been challenged by other nations, but they were to be seeded as "the Spanish want England to play in Bilbao for security reasons"*.